Starship flight test 8: Launch

-After the scrub of the launch attempt on March 3rd, Starship and Super Heavy launched from Starbase on March 6, with the booster completing its ascent burn nominally.
+After the scrub of the launch attempt on March 3, Starship and Super Heavy launched from Starbase on March 6, with the booster completing its ascent burn nominally.
 Starship continued to ascend after stage separation from the booster, with the Super Heavy completing its boostback burn with two engines less than planned.
 Despite this, SpaceX gave the go ahead for booster catch, and the booster was successfully caught by the chopstick arms on the launch pad after a landing burn with 12 out of 13 center engines.
 The double Raptor engine relighting failure was linked to engine ignition issues caused by unfavorable thermal conditions.

 Starship continued its ascent burn, but 4 engines (1 RVac, 3 sea level Raptors) started to shut down at T+8:04, roughly 30 seconds before the planned SECO.
 Starship lost attitude control, and SpaceX mission control confirmed during the flight that they lost contact with the ship.
 The ship was observed breaking up and reentering the atmosphere over Florida and the Bahamas several minutes after contact was lost.
 The most likely cause of the mishap was the failure of a Raptor sea level engine part, which caused propellant to mix and ignite, leading to a fire in the engine bay.
 This failure was distinct from the one that prematurely ended Flight 7.
-Following this anomaly, the Autonomous Flight Safety System onboard the Ship was thought to have taken measures in order to ensure that none of its remains left the predetermined safety corridor.
+Following this anomaly, the Autonomous Flight Safety System on board the Ship was thought to have taken measures in order to ensure that none of its remains left the predetermined safety corridor.